phosfuldev/phos_website/_posts/2024-07-18-my-rudimentary-understanding-of-psych-abolition.md

 - Improving accessibility of care
 - Intersectionality
 - "Maladaptive coping mechanisms" "maladaptive behaviours" have roots in systems not the individual
+- Dreaming of alternatives; creative; think outside of the box; even if things aren't "proven"
 - Unlearning internalised ableism & saneism; critically examine what daily life/"normal" thing is actually rooted in ableism and saneism
 - Listening to the most multiple marginalised people & supporting them
 - Learning the history of mad resistance, mad survival and mad wisdom